 Nursing Home Abuse Causes

-If you suspect a loved one is a victim of nursing home abuse or neglect, the team at LawFirm.com can help you learn about your options and determine if you may be able to seek compensation through a nursing home abuse lawsuit.
+Causes of nursing home abuse vary but are often related to staffing issues and lack of oversight.
+If you suspect your loved one has experienced nursing home abuse or neglect, the team at LawFirm.com may be able to help you seek compensation from a nursing home abuse lawsuit.

 What Causes Nursing Home Abuse?

-The causes of nursing home abuse can be numerous.
+There are many different causes of nursing home abuse.
 Although most nursing home staff genuinely have the residents’ best interests in mind, one in three seniors reports having experienced or witnessed elder abuse.

 Structural and Corporate Causes of Nursing Home Abuse

-Nursing home abuse causes can range from a single employee having a bad day and taking it out on a resident all the way up to a purposeful decision that impacts dozens or hundreds of nursing homes.
+Nursing home abuse causes can range from a single employee having a bad day and taking it out on a resident to an administrative decision that impacts dozens or hundreds of nursing homes.

-According to the National Library of Medicine, ownership of nursing homes has become increasingly complicated in recent years.
+Ownership of nursing homes has become increasingly complicated in recent years, according to the National Library of Medicine.
 This is connected to a growing trend of treating nursing homes as investments.

 In other words, there may be an increased motive in the elder care business to maximize profits in an environment with regulation difficulties and subsequent oversight.